-Users may redirect the output of RUR by specifying a redirect location in ~/.rur/user\output\redirect.
+- By default, RUR data is not written to a user's directory.
+A user must either create the file ~/.rur/user\output\optin to indicate that data should be written, or create a file that initiates one of the following two options. - Users may redirect the output of RUR by specifying a redirect location in ~/.rur/user\output\redirect.
 The contents of this file must be a single line that specifies the absolute or relative (from the user's home directory) path of the directory or file to which the RUR output data is to be written.
-If the redirect file ~/.rur/user\output\redirect does not exist, points to a path that does not exist, or points to a path to which the user does not have write permission, then the output is written to the user's home directory.
-Users that do not want to collect RUR data can set the redirect path to /dev/null.
+If the redirect file either does not exist, points to a path that does not exist, or points to a path to which the user does not have write permission, then the output is written to the user's home directory.